StefRuseva88/appium-gestures/README.md

-# Mobile Gesture Automation with Appium
+# Mobile Gestures Automation with Appium